Nick181818/G16_VLSI/Final Capstone Project/GAYAZ/README.md

 *  <i><b>S-Type </i></b>

- S-Type instructions in the RISC-V architecture enable the storing of register values into memory at specific offsets determined by immediate values within the instruction.
-These instructions facilitate the interaction between registers and memory, allowing data to be stored at calculated memory addresses.
-For instance, the sw (store word) instruction takes a value from a register and writes it into memory at an address derived by adding the immediate value to a base address obtained from a register.
-S-Type instructions are fundamental for memory manipulation within the RISC-V architecture.
+ S-Type instructions in the RISC-V architecture primarily used for storing values in memory locations.
+It store a register value into memory at an offset determined by an immediate value.

 - **EXAMPLE**
       - Instruction: sh x12, 0x6(x10)